 “The ISPs are too big, and you can’t compete with them.”

 This one is interesting in that, it’s absolutely correct.
-However, using Net Neutrality to solve this problem, is a classic case of trying to solve the symptom, and not addressing the cure.
-Yes, it is very expensive to run lines to homes.
-However, it’s not impossible.
+However, using net neutrality to solve this problem is a classic case of trying to solve the symptom without addressing the cure.
+Yes, it is very expensive to run lines to homes, however, it’s not impossible.
 The larger problem lies in trying to run the lines in the first place.
 The most expensive part?
 Litigating the ability to share real estate on telephone poles with companies like AT&T and Comcast.
 This privilege granted to the ISP’s is granted by local government regulations.
 Thanks to these regulations, Google Fiber was only able to upgrade 33 of 88,000 telephone poles in Nashville.
-And when they have won the ability to upgrade poles?
-They are sued relentlessly by the companies they share wire-space with.
-The more critical mechanism in play that is keeping the internet provider market from being more competitive, is the very mechanism that is being advocated to regulate the internet.
+And when they did win the ability to upgrade poles?
+They are sued relentlessly by the companies they share wire space with.
+The more critical mechanism in play that is keeping the internet provider market from being more competitive is the very mechanism that is being advocated to regulate the internet.
 Making the ISP market more competitive is absolutely the best solution to this issue.
 Even the mention of Google Fiber triggered a wave of benefits for consumers from the traditional ISP companies.

-Reading this article, there are multiple situations presented, stated as acts against Net Neutrality.
+Reading this article, there are multiple situations presented, stated as acts against net neutrality.
 While the arguments are indeed enough to frustrate any reader, I fail to see how government regulation of an industry is the best answer to the problems listed.
 What is listed are situations where companies acted in ways that are unethical.
-Companies that act in unethical ways toward its customers, should absolutely be made to face consequences of unethical business practices.
-Be it by litigation, customer backlash, or any other method.
-But just as with gun laws, and the drug war, just because regulations and rules exist, does not mean they will be followed.
+Companies that act in unethical ways toward their customers should absolutely be made to face consequences of unethical business practices; be it by litigation, customer backlash, or any other method.
+But just as with gun laws and the drug war, just because regulations and rules exist, does not mean they will be followed.
 And if they’re not?
-We’ll have successfully given the government the power to regulate the internet, despite the fact that the very thing we gave the government power to regulate, is still happening regardless.
+We’ll have successfully given the government the power to regulate the internet, despite the fact that the very thing we gave the government power to regulate is still happening regardless.

 Portugal.
 The argument.

 …we should clear up a few things.
-For starters, Portugal does have Net Neutrality.
+For starters, Portugal does have net neutrality.
 Second, the service carrier, MEO, actually offers many packages for their customers.
 The option to have a full and unlimited plan is available.
-However, if a user didn’t want full cell service, and only wanted to use messenger apps and a few social media apps, they could opt to only pay $2 a month and just get those services, in fact, the entire offering of services are displayed on the same plan page that’s pictured in the screenshot with the tweet.
-The situation isn’t at all what it’s made to be from the tweet by Mr. Khanna.
+However, if a user didn’t want full cell service, and only wanted to use messenger apps and a few social media apps, they could opt to only pay $2 a month and just get those services.
+In fact, the entire offering of services are displayed on the same plan page that’s pictured in the screenshot with the tweet.
+The situation isn’t at all what it’s made out to be from Ro Khanna’s tweet.

-I am not against the sentiment or the passion that people feel when they speak of their support for Net Neutrality, just as I’m not against the sentiment of those who want to ban guns because they care about human life, or those who want to continue the war on drugs to try and keep bad substances and ugly situations from those who are better left unexposed to such things.
-I support their arguments that freedom of speech is important, I support their arguments that companies should be acting in ethical ways.
-I support the arguments that violations of ethical standards need to have the ability to be challenged.
-I, however, also feel that giving the government the power to regulate the internet is not the way to handle any of those concerns.
+I am not against the sentiment or the passion that people feel when they speak of their support for net neutrality, just as I’m not against the sentiment of those who want to ban guns because they care about human life, or those who want to continue the drug war to try and keep bad substances and ugly situations from those who are better left unexposed to such things.
+I support their arguments that freedom of speech is important; I support their arguments that companies should be acting in ethical ways; I support the arguments that violations of ethical standards need to have the ability to be challenged; I, however, also feel that giving the government the power to regulate the internet is not the way to handle any of those concerns.

 When having these discussions, we should also be asking ourselves: With the recent growing popularity in cryptocurrencies, a revolution praised for the financial freedom granted by a decentralized digital currency, is giving the government the power to regulate the internet really the best idea?
-And don’t forget, it was just the beginning of November, that members of Senate are already advocating for more “vigorous oversight” by regulators to police social media websites.
+And don’t forget, it was just back in the beginning of November when Senators were already advocating for more “vigorous oversight” by regulators to police social media websites.